Leveraging Competition for Innovation and Inclusive Growth

 Target audience

-Public and financial authorities: central banks, government ministries, financial authorities, competition authorities and sectoral regulators from eligible countries
+Public and financial authorities: central banks, government ministries, financial authorities, competition authorities and sectoral regulators.

 Geographic focus

-While the curriculum is globally relevant, it is tailored to address the unique challenges and opportunities in low- and middle-income countries .
-In its initial format, the course is targeted at applicants from India, Bangladesh, Pakistan, Ethiopia, Uganda, Nigeria, Tanzania, Kenya and Indonesia.
+While the curriculum is globally relevant, it is tailored to address the unique challenges and opportunities in low- and middle-income countries.
+Staff from public and financial authorities in India, Bangladesh, Pakistan, Ethiopia, Uganda, Nigeria, Tanzania, Kenya and Indonesia are particularly welcome to register their interest.

 All course content and follow-on activities are specifically tailored for professionals from these countries.